About the Profession

 Physician Assistants play a critical role delivering high-quality, affordable health care, and more than ever before, are helping to meet the health care needs of our nation and the world.
 The MUSC PAS program is the perfect place to gain the skills, knowledge, and experience to prepare you to practice in this exciting, ever evolving profession.
 We offer a Master of Science degree for individuals seeking to become physician assistants.

 The PAS program begins at the end of May and lasts for seven semesters which is approximately twenty-seven months in duration.
-The first four semesters, which comprise the fifteen-month didactic portion of the program, are devoted to classroom study.
-Students reside in Charleston taking courses five days a week.
+The first four semesters, which take place on campus and comprise the fifteen-month didactic portion of the program, are devoted to classroom study.

 Students are highly discouraged from being employed while in the PAS program.